neontapir/neontapir.github.io/_posts/2016/2016-09-11-marketing-patriot-day.md

 strengthened their position as a consumer-minded member of the San Antonio small business community.

-Marketing is not all about positioning product, it's also about connecting with your consumer base.
+Marketing is not all about positioning product; it's also about connecting with your consumer base.
 It is sad that Miracle Mattress had to learn this in such a swift and damning manner.